As an Amazon Associate, Modded gets commissions for purchases made through links in this post.

 Some people may deny it, but genes play a role in passing on musical talents and natural aptitude.
 Studies have found that music-related ability is 50% inherited from the family.
 Just as physical traits, like eye and hair color, are inherited, there’s also a strong link between genetics and abilities.
 If one or both of your parents play musical instruments, genes give you an edge to pick up guitar easily and have better eye-hand coordination than others.
 However, this natural aptitude won’t flourish if you don’t nurture and elevate your proficiency through practice.

-If you want to know how long does it take to learn guitar, include the most effective learning method in the equation.
+If you want to know how long it takes to learn guitar, include the most effective learning method in the equation.
 People learn differently.
 While some can absorb new information effectively from online videos and reading materials, others may find face-to-face lessons with an instructor more favorable.
 Take into account what learning strategy allows you to retain new learnings easily and stick to it.

 The string instrument comes in multiple sizes, materials and types.
 Others find an acoustic steel string the easiest to learn and play because of its narrow neck and frets, which are convenient to hold.
 Some may find a classical acoustic nylon string harder to play because the frets and neck are wider, a disadvantage for people with short fingers.
 You may find it easy to play an electric guitar.
 Choose the type and size of string instrument you can handle comfortably.